-A PDF version of the Information Security Standards is available: Download the PDF
+A PDF version of the Information Security Standards Glossary is available:

 Administrative Head of Unit is any of the following, or their delegates: Director of a service unit; Head of an academic department; Director of a centre, institute or school; Principal of a college; Dean; Associate Vice President; University Librarian; Registrar; Vice President; Deputy Vice Chancellor & Principal; or President.